 The graduation fee is charged to students receiving baccalaureate or associate degrees.
 The fee covers cost of diplomas, purchase of cap and gown, and the graduation dinner.
-The cost is \$120 for Bachelor recipients and \$75 for Associate degrees.
+The cost is \$100 for Bachelor recipients and \$75 for Associate degrees.
 Those who receive a Bachelor degree will receive a refund of \$10 after they have returned their graduation hood.
 If a student does not plan to participate in graduation activities the cost of a diploma is \$30.
+Graduation Tickets will be announced and made available annually through the Registrar's office.
+All graduation fees are paid to the Registrar's office.